 Now that you've identified the employability skills you have, and ways you can improve them, you need to highlight them in your job applications.

-To find out how to highlight your skills in a job interview, visit our job interviews section.
+To find out how to highlight your skills in a job interview, visit our Job interviews section.

 Links

-Monash University Careers -Developing Your Skills
+Monash University Careers -Developing your employability skills